treppo/moco-scala/README.md

 ```

 #### Running server and test your stuff
 ```scala
 theServer running  {
     assert(getForStatus(remoteUrl("/hello")) === 200)
 }
 ```

-###Document
+### Document
-api document can be found [here.](doc/api.md)
+Api documentation can be found [here.](doc/api.md)

-also, please refer to [functional tests](https://github.com/nicholasren/moco-scala/tree/master/src/test/scala/features) for detail usage.
+Also, please refer to [functional tests](https://github.com/nicholasren/moco-scala/tree/master/src/test/scala/features) for detail usage.

 ### Contribution:
-This project is still in process, any question and suggestion are more than welcomed.
+This project is still in process, any question or suggestion is more than welcome.